A.C.N.600 371 668 (we, us, our, or Elvanto).

-- This document contains the entire agreement between the parties about its subject matter.
-Any previous understanding, agreement, representation or warranty relating to that subject matter is replaced by this document and has no further effect.
+- The Agreement contain the entire agreement between the parties about its subject matter.
+Any previous understanding, agreement, representation or warranty relating to that subject matter is replaced by this Agreement and has no further effect.

-- Any right that a person may have under this document is in addition to, and does not replace or limit, any other right that the person may have.
+- Any right that a person may have under this Agreement is in addition to, and does not replace or limit, any other right that the person may have.

-- Any provision of this document which is unenforceable or partly unenforceable is, where possible, to be severed to the extent necessary to make this document enforceable, unless this would materially change the intended effect of this document.
+- Any provision of this Agreement which is unenforceable or partly unenforceable is, where possible, to be severed to the extent necessary to make this Agreement enforceable, unless this would materially change the intended effect of this Agreement.

-If this document is inconsistent with any other document or agreement between the parties, this document prevails to the extent of the inconsistency.
+If this Agreement is inconsistent with any other document or agreement between the parties, this Agreement prevails to the extent of the inconsistency.

 Neither party has entered into any contract under this Agreement in reliance on or as a result of any representation, promise, statement, conduct or inducement by the other otherwise than as set out in this Agreement.

-The laws of Queensland, Australia govern this Agreement.
-The parties submit to the non‑exclusive jurisdiction of courts exercising jurisdiction there.
+Other than for provision of this Agreement which specially concern the GDPR, the laws of Queensland, Australia govern this Agreement.
+The parties submit to the non‑exclusive jurisdiction of the courts exercising jurisdiction in Queensland.

 Unless the terms and conditions of the Agreement explicitly state otherwise, the Agreement will be interpreted as follows: